NikKowPHP/arina_admin_instagram/documentation/laravel_admin_panel_todo.md

 This document provides a detailed, step-by-step plan for implementing the Laravel-based admin panel for managing Instagram post triggers and the integrated Instagram bot.
 This plan incorporates feedback and outlines current and future tasks.

+## 0. Clarifications & Confirmations

+*   [ ] **0.1.
+Clarify CTA Behavior:** — @cline
+    *   [ ] The current plan is for the DM's CTA to directly link to the Telegram post (e.g., via a `web_url` button or an embedded link).
+If the requirement "cta click sends *another message* with the link" is a strict necessity, this implies a two-step DM process (e.g., using postback buttons and handling `messaging_postbacks`).
+This would require significant changes to the `dm_message` structure, admin forms, and webhook controller logic. **Please confirm if the single DM with a direct link CTA is the correct immediate goal.**

 ## 1. Project Setup

 *   [x] **1.1.
 Create New Laravel Project:** — @cline